goptics/varmq/README.md

 }
 ```

-> Note: Void queue is almost ~28% faster than the standard queue (result returning) according to the benchmarks.
-Also mem allocations are also reduced to 50%
+> Note: Void queue is almost ~25% faster than the standard queue (result returning) according to the benchmarks.
+Also mem allocations are less in void queue.

 ## 📚 API Reference